List of Kent County Cricket Club Twenty20 cricket records: Individual batting records

 Eight batsmen have scored centuries for Kent in Twenty20 cricket, with two having done so on more than one occasion.
-Joe Denly has scored five centuries for the side in T20 cricket and Daniel Bell-Drummond three.
+Joe Denly has scored five centuries for the team in T20 cricket and Daniel Bell-Drummond three.
 Denly recording the two highest individual scores in the format for the county, both made in 2017.
 He scored 116 not out made against Surrey at The Oval in July followed by a score of 127 made against Essex at Chelmsford in August.

 Andrew Symonds scored Kent's first T20 century in 2004, scoring 112 runs against Middlesex at Maidstone.
 Symonds scored his century in 34 balls, at the time a record for the fastest century in T20 cricket.
-As of May 2024 it is the fifth quickest century scored in top-level T20 matches worldwide and the joint-fastest scored in the UK.
+As of May 2024 it is the fifth-quickest century scored in top-level T20 matches worldwide and the joint-fastest scored in the UK.
 The other Kent centurions in T20 matches are Azhar Mahmood, Sam Northeast, Zak Crawley, Sam Billings and, most recently, Tawanda Muyeye.

-Thirteen players have scored more than 1,000 runs for the county in the format, with Denly the leading run scorer in Twenty20 cricket for the side.
+Thirteen players have scored more than 1,000 runs for the county in the format, with Denly the leading run scorer in Twenty20 cricket for the team.